samjfalk/PUI2018_sjf374/HW11_sjf374/README.md

 #### Assignment 2

 My feedback was very positive from Zoe.
 She mainly suggested I add more description to my plot.
 This can be seen below.

+The graph shows the highlighted areas where the people to dog ratio is the highest.
+We can see that many parts of brooklyn and manhattan have a higher ratio than other areas.
+This data could be biased as it is only for people who register their dogs legally.
+There may be many dogs that are not registered.

 ![graph](https://github.com/samjfalk/PUI2018_sjf374/blob/master/HW8_sjf374/Graph.png)